MateoBodon/microalpha/README.md

 | SMB | 1.4014 | 0.12 |
 | HML | -13.1416 | -0.77 |

 Computed automatically against `data/factors/ff3_sample.csv` using HAC (Newey–West) standard errors.
+The sample factor bundle is weekly; reports explicitly resample returns to match factor frequency and record the frequency + sample size alongside the table.
 The table is injected into `reports/summaries/flagship_mom_wfv.md` when the factor CSV is present.

 ---